Skip to Content

 Hide from the rain and learn!

-The Science Centre in Vancouver is highly rated and really interesting.
+Science World in Vancouver is highly rated and really interesting.
 To me, it’s the perfect thing to do in Vancouver on a rainy day!

-Located right in the city, the Science Center offers a range of different exhibits, shows, and interactive displays guaranteed to keep you busy for a couple of hours.
+Located right in the city, Science World offers a range of different exhibits, shows, and interactive displays guaranteed to keep you busy for a couple of hours.

-Entrance costs $33.20 CAD for an adult, but if you want to watch an IMAX film it’ll be an additional $6.50 CAD.
+Entrance costs $34.85 CAD for an adult and a bit extra if you want to also watch an IMAX film.
 They also offer discounted rates for seniors, children, and students (with ID).

-Hours of operation vary seasonally so be sure to check out the Science Center website before you go for their opening hours and what’s on that day!
+Hours of operation vary seasonally so be sure to check out the Science World website before you go for their opening hours and what’s on that day!

 11. Day/overnight trip to Victoria and the Gardens